LafeLabs/TRASH-MAGIC-SERVER/README.md

 EXAMPLE: MAKE THE USERNAME "TRASHMAGIC" AND THE PASSWORD "TRASHMAGIC"!

+MANY UBUNTU MACHINES USE LOGIN UBUNTU AND PASSWORD UBUNTU!

-UBUNTU STUDIO IS A FREE SYSTEM OF FREE SOFTWARE FOR MAKING FREE MEDIA!
+UBUNTU IS A FREE SYSTEM OF FREE SOFTWARE FOR MAKING FREE MEDIA!
 ALL FREE!
 NO MONEY!

 BE SURE TO WRITE THE LOGIN AND PASSWORD IN BIG LETTERS IN PAINT PEN ON THE MACHINE IN MORE THAN ONE PLACE!